 POLICY HCLU 25.
-Permit the development (or redevelopment) of civic uses within areas designated 'Civic Institutional' on Figure 9 - OCP Land Use Designations Map.
+Consider permitting the development (or redevelopment) of civic uses within areas designated 'Civic Institutional' on Figure 9 - OCP Land Use Designations Map.
 POLICY HCLU 26.
 Renovate and improve the existing multi use court and assess the Village's need for additional space to accommodate new civic uses.
-POLICY HCLU 27.

 Consult with Metro Vancouver and the Sasamat Volunteer Fire Department about their existing and anticipated space needs and support Metro Vancouver's efforts to acquire land to accommodate expansion as required.
-POLICY HCLU 28.

 Work with utility providers to accommodate new services as required.